O to grace how great a debtor

 Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners—of whom I am the worst.
 (1 Timothy 1:15)

 Lord, by the power of Your Spirit in me, focus my heart and my thoughts on Your perfection, rather than on my imperfections.
-You say that I have been crucified with You, and it is no longer I who live but You who lives in me.
-Would You make that mystery a known reality today?
-So consume my heart with Your purity and righteousness and Your presence within that the embarrassing reality of my sin would be drowned out by Your blazing light.
+Consume my heart with Your purity and righteousness and Your presence so that the reality of my sin would be drowned out by Your blazing light.
 Amen.